Chiling Tong

 National Asian/Pacific Islander American Chamber of Commerce and Entrepreneurship

 Tong was an Ash Center Research Fellow at Harvard Kennedy School.
-Previously, she worked to promote California's economic development, trade, and employment services.
-She served as Director of California's Office of Trade and Investment in Taipei, Taiwan, and as Assistant Secretary for International Trade in the California Trade and Commerce Agency.
-She also worked for the California State Senate Minority Leader’s Office as the Chief Asian American Affairs Advisor.
+Her public service career also includes advancing California’s global trade and economic development initiatives as Director of California’s Office of Trade and Investment in Taipei, Taiwan, and as Assistant Secretary for International Trade at the California Trade and Commerce Agency.
+She additionally served as Chief Asian American Affairs Advisor in the California State Senate Minority Leader’s Office.
+She is a recipient of the Coro Public Affairs Fellowship and previously served as Chairperson of the Los Angeles County Community Action Board.